1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Key Concepts & Takeaways.md

 #### Define your objective

-Establish a clear and achievable objective.
+Establish a clear and achievable objective, it should fit in a sentence.

 1. Clear and tangible
 2. Not clear, too broad so its not likely to happen